 2. GoodData

-GoodData is an analytics software that allows you to create data visualizations and share them with your users (internal or external) and has recently added AI features.
-GoodData has three products: Headless BI, Embedded Analytics, and a Data Visualization tool.
+GoodData is an analytics software that allows you to create data visualizations and share them with your users (internal or external), with AI and agentic analytics now built into the core platform.
+GoodData's offering spans embedded analytics, analytics-as-code, data automation, data visualization, and a separate headless BI product.
 Here, we’ll focus on Embedded Analytics.

 The platform uses drag-and-drop functionality to create fairly interactive dashboards.
 You can choose from a variety of out-of-the-box charting options, add filters, drill-downs and drill-throughs, and zoom features for better readability.